-The Directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2020.
+The Directors have pleasure in submitting their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2021.

 PRINCIPAL ACTIVITIES

 The principal activity of the Company is investment holding.